ePages-de/epages-devportal/_posts/2019/2019-12-12-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 ## Step 2 - Cleanup

-Let's quickly summarize what we achieved until now: We have a complete app installation process with its own user authentication, all based on Firebase resources.
+Let's quickly summarize what we achieved until now: we have a complete app installation process with its own user authentication, all based on Firebase resources.
 When we first initialized Firebase with hosting enabled, the `public/index.html` file already came with a couple of Firebase features.
 But we do not need all of them.
 So let's clean up the head section of the document: